 A lot of people assume that decluttering is a one-time thing—that once you rid your home or your clothes or whatever from the unnecessary extras, you’ll never have to do the same thing again.
 And it’s true you might never go through a major declutter or purge again, but only if you maintain.

-It’s in the maintenance that I believe many people transition from simply decluttering to becoming a minimalist.
+It’s in the maintenance that I believe many people transition from simply decluttering to learning how to become a minimalist.

 A Change in Lifestyle